To the upper right is what Search Engines "see" in an image . . . . . . Exactly! It's blank. Nothing there.

-Originally, the purpose for the ALT image TAG was indeed to help people with poor vision.
-It was mandated by ADA (American with Disabilities Act), so that automated or volunteer screen readers could read text and the ALT image information out loud.
+Originally, the purpose of the ALT image TAG was indeed to help people with poor vision.
+It was mandated by ADA (American with Disabilities Act) so that automated or volunteer screen readers could read the text and the ALT image information out loud.

-In contrast, my web site prompts me to add the ALT image information to the HTML code.
-You may need to experiment with your blog and web site until you figure out how to add ALT image description for your images.
+In contrast, my website prompts me to add the ALT image information to the HTML code.
+You may need to experiment with your blog and website until you figure out how to add an ALT image description for your images.

 It isn't clear how long an images description should be.
 Google only publicly encourages original content and clear, accurate information.
 My plan is to be sure that the most important words (e.g. Kisses Flower Brooch by Harriete Estel Berman) are there first.
 Then I might add more information (such as "black and purple").

 Decide what your most important words are so that search engines will find your images.
 The ALT image information will be different for each artist, maker, and image.
 I used "Flower Brooch" and "Harriete Estel Berman."
 For your work, it might be the materials, type of work, utilitarian purpose, or other keywords or niche market attributes.

 Anticipate how people will search for your work and help search engines "see" your images with ALT image information.

 For an update on image file names for search engine optimization, check out this new post "Image File Names Improve SEO"

 The next post on Tuesday will explain the importance of titles, tags, and descriptions for 2.0 social networking like Crafthaus, Flickr, Facebook, or any online marketplace.

 Stay tuned for a new series of posts about CraftFORWARD a symposium hosted by California College for the Arts.
 We will start out with background information about this important conference, the Manufractured exhibition, and its relevance to the dissolving boundaries between art and craft.